Community-Based Treatment & Prevention Services

 - We support the basic values of the human service field beginning with where the client is and protecting an individual’s right to self-determination.

 - Our accepting and non-judgmental approach respects each individual and the family unit, recognizing strengths in diversity, culture, values, and belief systems.

 - We promote an individual and family’s right to choose.
 Our purpose is not to make choices for people, nor tell them what to decide.
 We discuss options with those we serve and respect their decisions, thereby preserving and affording people the opportunity to learn and grow from the choices they make regarding their lives.

 Our programs are offered in three main categories:

-We help individuals and families address and overcome a range of issues including school concerns, delinquency, domestic violence, mental health issues, physical abuse/neglect, family conflict, sexual abuse, and substance abuse.
+We provide individual, family and group counseling.
+Our 13 treatment programs address a wide range of issues including trauma, depression, anxiety, isolation and aggression.
 The majority of our treatment programs are provided on an outreach basis – in client’s homes, schools, or other community settings – to reduce barriers to treatment and provide services in the environment they are needed.
 Some office-based counseling is available.
 Learn more here.

 After-School & Summer Programs

 After-school and summer programming works to educate youth about the consequences of unhealthy lifestyle choices, teen sexual activity, substance use, and delinquency.
 Through innovative activities, DFYF prevention staff instruct youth while allowing them to discuss issues important to them and come to informed decisions about positive decision-making, peer pressure and healthy behaviors.
 Learn more here.